Azametzin/100-days-of-code/log.md

 ### Day 12: Friday, January 26, 2018

 Few more hours understanding interactions in React.
 Now trying to call multiple APIs and rendering by comparing their data.

+### Day 13: Saturday, January 27, 2018

+Updated old FCC projects and worked in some details for the next one.